The Master of Clinical Education by Coursework is a 54-unit program offered by the College of Medicine and Public Health.

 HLED9112 Facilitating Interprofessional Learning (4.5 units)

-or up to 13.5 units of postgraduate elective topics selected with the approval of the Course Coordinator, provided topic prerequisites are met.
+**Or up to 13.5 units of alternative postgraduate level option topics selected with the approval of the Course Coordinator, provided topic prerequisites are met.